WARIP/blog-PaperMod/content/posts/markov_chains.md

 draft: false
 hidemeta: false
 comments: false
-description: "We will see a measure theoretic definition of markov chains, and we will explore the conditions for ergodicity and weak mixing, with connection to graph theory and applications."
+description: "We will see a measure theoretic definition of markov chains.
+This will prepare us to explore in the following posts (if those will be written) the conditions for ergodicity and weak mixing, with connection to graph theory and applications."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false